SylvainPlessis/documentation-latex-class/README.md

 To see what's inside
 ====================

-Just type make and enjoy, don't be shy and read the code.
+Just type ``make'' and enjoy, don't be shy and read the code.